 What to Eat Before a Swim Meet

-If you have a race in the afternoon, having a hearty breakfast is essential.
+On the day of the swim meet, it is important that you have a hearty breakfast.
 This is the food that's going to be giving you your steady energy throughout the day as well as part of your swim meet preparation.
-Loading up on carbohydrates such as a plain bagel, English muffin or anything similar will be the key to keeping that steady energy going.
+Eating carbohydrates such as a plain bagel, English muffin or anything similar will be the key to keeping that steady energy going.
 Along with your carbs, adding in protein is just as important.
 Add a side of scrambled eggs for instant protein the morning of a meet--both delicious and easy to digest.
 Lastly, finish your meal off with a side of fruit and sugar-free orange juice.
 Both of these are a great way to give yourself extra nutrients like potassium and vitamin C. This will be the best fuel for you to last until the afternoon.

-Pro tip: Even after your meet it's important to keep track of what you eat because your body will be in recovery mode.
+Even after your meet it's important to keep track of what you eat because your body will be in recovery mode.
 Always stick with carbohydrates like whole wheat bread and whole wheat pasta.
 This will keep giving you steady energy even after you've left the pool.
 Another thing that's a great post-workout thing to down is to drink some chocolate milk.
-With double the protein and carbohydrates than regular milk, it'll help give you leaner muscle and shed pounds if you're on the way to a slimmer you.
+With double the protein and carbohydrates as regular milk, it'll help give you leaner muscle and shed pounds if you're on the way to a slimmer you.

 Food is as much of a priority as a reliable suit is.
 When you have the right fuel then you'll have the right amount of energy to compete.
 As a last tip to keep in mind, eliminate any kind of fast food; that type of food will only bring your energy down and fill your body with empty calories.
 As long as you keep it healthy and make the right choices, you'll always have the confidence to perform your best, in and out of the water.